-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 10.1 What are your top tips for a smooth restructuring and what potential sticking points would you highlight?

-Every effort should be made to try to secure the support (or acquiescence) of members and creditors (as appropriate) to any restructuring efforts, whether it be through a scheme of arrangement or examinership process.
-This is the only way to ensure a smooth and expeditious restructuring in Cyprus as the current legal system stands.
+Every effort should be made to try to secure the support (or acquiescence) of members and creditors (as appropriate) to any restructuring efforts, whether it be through a scheme of arrangement or examinership.
+This is the only way to ensure a smooth and expeditious restructuring in Cyprus as the legal system currently stands.

 Any interested party can oppose the restructuring process through court; this serves to delay (by months or, in more complex cases, even years) or even torpedo any restructuring or insolvency proceeding initiated, allowing or resulting in the dissipation or reduction of the value of any assets.
 It can also be detrimental and destructive to the business and its viability to continue trading as a going concern.
 There is no way to secure an efficient and speedy restructuring process if any opposition is filed with the court.